carnie11/GeoMI-blockchain/README.md

-# Group6Blockchain
+# Prototype blockchain using Javascript

-Group 6 assignment
+Group assignment at the Blockchain dev program at Medieinstitutet 2022.

-**BUILD A BLOCKCHAIN-BASED WEB APPLICATION PROTOTYPE**

 **Short summary**